Tuesday, January 14, 2014

 ‘There are so many different types of breathing you do in the night.
 And all of them are violent,’ says Pete.

-At 4am I convince myself that I’m dying.
-For two hours I sucked down ventolin like I did when I was 21 and Luc called it my anti-fag.
-An hour later I dosed myself with extra Seretide, then felt miserable about poisoning the tiny human practicing his acrobatics in my belly.
-Anti-fag usually holds my airways open long enough for me to slip back into unconsciousness, but every time I’m about to go, I feel Pete’s hand on my hip or thigh as he rolls me onto my side to quiet the raspy, the shallow, the low rumble.
-My lungs are heavy like I’m 12 years old and writing ‘asthma sucks’ in red texta while a nebuliser mists up the mask strapped to my face.
+At 4am I convince myself that I’m finally dying, after hours of sucking down extra ventolin, then feeling miserable about poisoning the tiny human practicing his acrobatics in my belly.
+Every time I’m about to slip into unconsciousness I feel Pete’s hand on my hip or thigh as he rolls me onto my side to quiet the raspy, the shallow, the low rumble.

-Sure there’s a baby overlay.
-More blood to oxygenate, less space to do it in.
-Nose bleeds and the tiniest speck of blood in my phlegm.
-That’s normal pregnancy stuff, right?
 Plus it’s spring, the conkers exploding on footpaths beneath plane trees, releasing pollen with eye hooks.
-The wind ushering yellow crop dust through city streets in eddies.
-The twisted espalier in own back yard strapped to a 100-year-old brick wall and budding regardless.
-Even the cherry blossoms on the good luck card from my branch manager make my eyes water.
+The wind ushers yellow crop dust through city streets in eddies.
+The twisted espalier in our back yard buds despite the fact that it’s strapped down tight to a 100-year-old brick wall.

-Except those were the fun years, years of excusable excess that released me from an older Doncaster dread, where I was so lost and bored that I tried to quiet the bath water but couldn’t stop my heart from sending out a ripple to remind me that I was still alive despite myself.
-Defeated, I let the water out, smoked three Marlboro Lights on the roof watching the stars and then hid in the cupboard when I heard my friend Mick knocking on the front door.
-This close, Mick, I was this close.
+Except those were the fun years, years of excusable excess.
+They released me from an older Doncaster dread, the days I was so lost and bored that I tried to quiet the bath water but couldn’t stop my heart from sending out a ripple to remind me that I was still alive despite myself.
+Defeated, I had let the water out, smoked three Marlboro Lights on the roof watching the stars and then hid in the cupboard when I heard my friend Mick knocking on the front door.

-I came close again a few years ago, sitting on the couch with my girlfriend, thin and too exhausted to argue that I disliked The L Word not because I felt threatened by lesbians, but because it was a stupid soap, same as True Blood and Mad Men and Bold.
+I came close again a few years ago, sitting on the couch with my girlfriend, too thin and too exhausted to argue that I disliked The L Word not because I felt threatened by lesbians, but because it was a stupid soap, same as True Blood and Mad Men and Bold.
 To change the subject I poured another round of martinis, stared at a screen full of women having sex on share house couches and thought, the only way I’m getting out of this relationship is to die.

 I don’t want to have to sleep on my own because the sludge in my lungs keeps Pete awake before it pulls me under.
 After all those years of not caring whether I made it to 40, I’ve trained my brain so well I can’t imagine being there to watch our bub grow up, or loving Pete so long that we grow grey and dangly together.